BlogH-01

 • Increased stress.
 The researchers of the University of Waterloo study claim that long commute times are related to an increased sense of time pressure – which can ultimately increase stress levels.
 These increased levels of stress can lead to a multitude of physical and mental health problems, including high blood pressure, increased risk of chronic illness, chronic pain, and fatigue.

 • Less time.
 Employees who spend an hour or more commuting every single workday lose out on a lot of valuable time that could be spent practicing healthy habits.
-Those with long commutes often report having less time to exercise, cook healthy meals, and spend with their loved ones – which are all factors that contribute to health and happiness.
+Those with long commutes often report having less time to exercise, cook healthy meals, and spend time with their loved ones — all factors that contribute to health and happiness.

 • More sitting.
-Many U.S. employees spend a majority of their workday sitting – which is already bad enough as it is.
+Many U.S. employees spend the majority of their workday sitting — which is already bad enough as it is.
 On top of those eight hours, employees with long commutes spend even more time each day sitting.
 Sedentary lifestyles (also known as the “sitting disease”) are extremely dangerous to your health.
-Employees who sit too much throughout the day have a much higher risk of chronic illness and have shorter lifespans.
+Employees who sit too much throughout the day have a much higher risk of chronic illness and shorter lifespans.

 • Isolation.
 Many adults report feeling lonely or isolated during commutes.
-Spending a long time alone without much stimulation can harm your mental and emotional wellbeing.
+Spending a long time alone without much stimulation can harm your mental and emotional well-being.

-While commutes can negatively affect your wellbeing if you’re not careful, the good news is that there are many things you can do to make your commute more pleasant and better for your health.
+While commutes can negatively affect your well-being if you’re not careful, the good news is that there are many things you can do to make your commute more pleasant and better for your health.
 Try out some of the ideas below during your next commute:

 Read.
 Reading has numerous health benefits.
 Research found that reading reduces stress, improves brain functions, and helps promote quality sleep.
 If you take public transportation to get to work, bring a book with you to read.
-If you drive to work, turn on an audio book or listen to an interesting podcast.
+If you drive to work, turn on an audiobook or listen to an interesting podcast.
 Both will help stimulate your brain and help you feel more productive by the time you get into the office.

 Meditate.
 Spending your commute time meditating is a great way to reduce stress while also boosting creativity and productivity.
 It’s an amazing way to start and end your workday!
 Obviously, if you are driving, you shouldn’t meditate.
 Instead, try out some deep breathing techniques or practice mindfulness while you’re on the road.
 Check out this article for some ideas!

 Buddy up.
 Everything is better with a friend!
 Find a colleague (or friend who works close to your office) and carpool together.
 Using your commute time to socialize will help you feel less lonely and isolated on your way to the office.
-Carpooling is also great for the environment, and helps you save some gas money!
+Carpooling is also great for the environment and helps you save some gas money!

 De-stress.
 Sitting in traffic can be extremely stressful, which is why it’s important to practice some stress-relieving techniques during your commute.
 Play relaxing music, listen to a funny podcast, or try out some aromatherapy.
-Check out the the ultimate (downloadable) Spotify commuting playlist.

 Eat breakfast.
 Always eat a healthy breakfast before starting your commute!
 Commuting on an empty stomach can increase your stress levels – and no one wants to be “hangry” while traveling!
 Try meal prepping your breakfasts ahead of time so that you have an easy, nutritious breakfast ready to go before you hit the road.